liteflow-labs/liteflow-js/docs/pages/tools/sdk-react/useCreateNFT.md

     attributes?: { traitType: string, value: string }[]   // The attributes of the asset
     media: {
-      content: File           // Content for the asset preview?: File,         // Preview of the asset (if the content is private or an animation)
+      content: File           // Content for the asset preview?: File,         // Preview of the asset (if the content is an animation)
       isAnimation: boolean,   // Set the content as animation }
   }